DIEP Flap Reconstruction in New York

 Due to the delicate nature of the surgery required to reconnect all the blood vessels, it’s essential that you include a plastic surgeon on your healthcare team.
 Plastic surgeons have advanced training and expertise in performing microsurgeries like DIEP flap reconstructions and can provide you with the best treatment and surgical outcomes.

 At Harris Plastic Surgery, we pride ourselves on caring for our patients throughout the whole breast reconstruction process.
-If you are interested in a DIEP flap breast reconstruction or have questions regarding the procedure, contact our office.
+If you are interested in a DIEP flap breast reconstruction in Long Island or New York or have questions regarding the procedure, contact our office.

 What Is a DIEP Flap Reconstruction?